 It finally happened.
 You’ve reached the last notch on your favorite belt.
-The sneaky expansion has been going on for months—maybe years—with its roots deeply entrenched in all those extra helpings you were enjoying with your wife, back when she was eating for two.
+The sneaky expansion has been going on for months — maybe years — with its roots deeply entrenched in all those extra helpings you were enjoying with your wife, back when she was eating for two.
 Except now she’s no longer pregnant (and, well, you never were).
 Her midsection is more or less back to normal.
-The time has come to face your own belly fat (even if fat guys are seen as attractive to women).
-Fortunately, we have the ultimately guide for men on how to lose belly fat.
+The time has come to face your own belly fat, for the sake of your health.

 Exercise alone cannot solve your belly fat crisis.
-On one hand that’s good, because it means you don’t have to sign up for an ultramarathon to get your body where you want it to be.
-On the other hand, this means shedding belly fat is going to require a meal plan makeover—or at least an end to late-night snacking.
-And it’s not going to happen overnight.
-But these five steps will steadily guide you towards your goal:
+On one hand, that’s good, because it means you don’t have to sign up for an ultramarathon to get your body where you want it to be.
+On the other hand, this means shedding belly fat is going to require a meal plan makeover — or at least an end to late-night snacking.
+It’s not going to happen overnight.
+But these five steps will steadily guide you towards your goal.

 Calories In Versus Calories Out

-If you are six feet tall, you should figure it takes about 2400 calories of food each day to maintain healthy weight.
+If you’re six feet tall, you should figure it takes about 2,400 calories of food each day to maintain a healthy weight.
 Don’t know how much that is?
 Educate yourself.
 Read nutrition labels.
-You’ll find that 2400 calories is by no means a starvation diet.
-For instance, you can stay in the green with cereal, milk, fresh fruit, and one egg for breakfast, a turkey and veggie sandwich (hold the mayo) for lunch, a handful of nuts or crackers for a snack, and then four ounces lean meat, half a cup of rice, and a light beer for dinner.
+You’ll find that 2,400 calories is by no means a starvation diet.
+For instance, you can stay in the green with cereal, milk, fresh fruit, and one egg for breakfast, a turkey and veggie sandwich (hold the mayo) for lunch, a handful of nuts or crackers for a snack, and then four ounces of lean meat, half a cup of rice, and a light beer for dinner.

 To lose weight, try cutting 500 calories from that menu.
-Your choice whether it’s the egg or the beer.
+Your choice whether it’s the cereal or the beer.

 Turn Up the Burn

-You’re a father now.
-You don’t have time to work out for hours each day.
-What you do have time for is HIIT, or high-intensity interval training.
-In this type of workout, you basically sprint, jump rope, do jumping jacks, or whatever type of cardio you can for 30 to 60 seconds, all-out followed by an equivalent amount of rest to recover.
+You may not have time to work out for hours each day, but what you do have time for is HIIT, or high-intensity interval training.
+In this type of workout, you basically sprint, jump rope, do jumping jacks, or whatever type of cardio you can for 30 to 60 seconds, all-out, followed by an equivalent amount of rest to recover.
 Repeat this sweat/rest cycle 6-8 times.
-It’s a short, compact workout that gets your heart rate way up, which increases calorie burn—and strengthens your heart and lungs, to boot.
+It’s a short, compact workout that gets your heart rate way up, which increases calorie burn — and strengthens your heart and lungs to boot.